CSCfi/csc-env-eff/hands-on/singularity/singularity-tutorial.md

 reference data or a configuration file.

 Most environment variables set on the host are inherited by the container.
 Sometimes this may be undesirable.
-With command line option --cleanenv host environment is not inherited by the conatiner.
+With command line option `--cleanenv` host environment is not inherited by the container.

 To set an environment variable specifically inside the container, you can set an environment variable `$SINGULARITYENV_xxx` (where xxx is the variable name) on the host